 - What muddies the water even further is the Tusken habit of raising human children as their own, which means some Sand People really are human, just impossible to identify behind all the covering.

 - Ambiguous Gender: Tusken children wear gender-obscuring, unisex robes and are mostly forbidden from removing them.
 It isn't until adulthood that their genders are made visibly clearer.

 - Bandaged Face: The males' faces are wrapped in bandages.

-- Dirty Cowards: The moment they think they might be in danger, they run away.
+- Dirty Coward: The moment they think they might be in danger, they run away.
 As Obi-Wan explains, they return in greater numbers.

 - Does This Remind You of Anything?: One wonders if the Gaderffii stick was a jab at the Libyan Dictator, combined with the Tuskens' overall image of aggressive desert people.

-- The Dreaded: In A New Hope, Luke wouldn't look for R2 because there'd be too many Sand People to face under such potentially dangerous conditions.
+- The Dreaded: In A New Hope, Luke wouldn't look for R2 late at night because there'd be too many Sand People to face under such potentially dangerous conditions.

 - Even Evil Has Loved Ones: From what can be gathered, Tuskens genuinely care for their own tribe, and share a deep, almost spiritual bond with their Banthas, to the point that one dies should the other die first.